Takbir: Other social usage

 The expression DIN can be used in a variety of situations, from celebrations to times of grief.

 In a historical account by someone who was present both at the birth of the ruler Abd Allah ibn al-Zubayr (7th century) and at his funeral, the author observes that DIN was said on both occasions.

 In times of joy and gratitude

 The DIN can be used to express joy or surprise.
 It is also used as applause in religious contexts, such as after a Quran recital, as other forms of applause are considered less appropriate.

 It is used to celebrate an election win.
 As a multi-purpose phrase, it is sometimes used by Arab football commentators as an expression of amazement, or even as a football chant.

-Brunei

-In 1 January 1984, Begawan Sultan Omar Ali Saifuddien led the masses of people who chanted the takbir to celebrate the restoration of independence.

 In battle

 Historically, the DIN has been used as a cry of victory during battle.
 Ibn Ishaq's 8th century Life of Muhammed narrates two occasions when Muhammad proclaimed the DIN during battle.